 - Jams/misfires are optional firearm rules in Hero System.
 Melee weapon breakage is an option for a rolled natural 18 (automatic failure), and suggested for genres that use stone/bone weaponry.

-- As with many other recent After the End Survival Horror games The Last of Us has melee weapons that break after a certain number of hits.
-At least here though it's Justified as most of the things your using as weapons are made of wood or rusting metal.
-Not to mention that Joel doesn't go easy on them.
+- The Last of Us has melee weapons that break after a certain number of hits.
+At least here though it's justified as most of the things that are used as weapons are made of wood or rusting metal.
+Joel doesn't go easy on them.

 - Fire Emblem has had this trope since the beginning, and broken weapons usually cannot be repaired.
 This is the case for every unit, even ones without physical weapons (such as healers and mages).
 Even the legendary weapons have limited durability (except in certain cases like the Falchion in the original and Awakening and the Ragnell in Path of Radiance).
 Certain games have repairable weapons (that when broken gain a statset and a name of "Broken Sword"), but most of the time if a weapon breaks it's gone.
 One interesting piece is that weapons have always had a fixed number of uses (A "Steel Sword" will always break after exactly 35 hits), rather than random rolls or a a "durability" stats that goes down at an unknown rate, and that Fire Emblem generally has limited money, making money management another factor of the game's strategy.
 As a general rule, cheaper weapons and staves have more uses, and are still quite effective in the right hands, so it's strategic to have run-of-the-mill equipment as a back-up for fights\heals that don't need the good stuff.

 - Spell books are also afflicted.
 Even worse, depending on which game you are playing, if you miss with a spell or staff, it still loses durability.
 Weapons don't.